Oven Roasted Bok Choy with Garlic

 • Baby bok choy – Soaked in water, washed, and ends chopped off.

-• Garlic – Four cloves of garlic, freshly minced, gives your bok choy a savory and robust flavor.
+• Garlic – Four cloves of garlic, freshly minced, give your bok choy a savory and robust flavor.

 • Soy sauce – is the main flavor besides the garlic.
 It gives the bok choy its salty, umami flavor with just a touch of sweetness.

-• Seasoning – I ketp it simple by adding salt, pepper and just a bit of red pepper flakes for some heat.
+• Seasoning – I kept it simple by adding salt, pepper, and just a bit of red pepper flakes for some heat.

-• Sesame seeds – This is optional, but I find that toasted sesame seeds give this dish a crunchy and nutty flavor and texture that adds something special.
+• Sesame seeds – This is optional, but I find that toasted sesame seeds give this dish a crunchy, nutty flavor and texture that adds something special.

-• Olive oil or seseame oil – I recommend using the finest extra-virgin olive oil, or sesame oil for a deeper flavor.
+• Olive oil or sesame oil – I recommend using the finest extra-virgin olive oil or sesame oil for a deeper flavor.

 How to make

-2. Prep: In the meantime, I preheat the oven to 400°F and place the rack in the middle position.
-I also line a baking sheet with parchment paper and set it aside.
+Prep: In the meantime, I preheat the oven to 400°F and place the rack in the middle position.
+I also lined a baking sheet with parchment paper and set it aside.

-3. Rinse: Next, I remove the bok choy from the water and rinse them.
-If any part of the stem needs to be removed due to excess dirt that cannot be washed, I discard it.
+Rinse: Next, I remove the bok choy from the water and rinse it.
+If any part of the stem needs to be removed because of excess dirt that cannot be washed off, I discard it.
 I usually have to remove about a half-inch.
 I also remove wilted or damaged leaves.

-4. Now, I rinse and pat them dry, then lay them flat on the prepared baking sheet.
-I drizzle them with oil and then sprinkle on the salt, pepper, and red pepper flakes.
+Season: Now, I rinse and pat them dry, then lay them flat on the prepared baking sheet.
+I drizzle them with oil, then sprinkle with salt, pepper, and red pepper flakes.
 Then, I add the minced garlic and toss to coat evenly.

-5. Roast: I roast the bok choy for 10 minutes.
+Roast: I roast the bok choy for 10 minutes.
 Flip them over and roast for another 6 to 8 minutes, or until the leaves are crispy and starting to brown.
-Serve immediately.

 Expert tip